gurumojo/text/neurodiversity/burnout.md

-Any time I made the mistake of speaking openly about my discomfort navigating bias via social dynamics or new arrivals ruining stable working relationships (almost exclusively because an overpaid and disconnected executive was bored by our misunderstood pace of progress and decided adding headcount would solve whatever problem there remained for his people to work out on their own, you know ... as a personal or career growth exercise, right?)
-I was immediately entrenched in defense of my own behavior instead of unlocking access to much needed counsel and support.
-Emotional flashbacks lock me into trauma responses after cascades of being cornered and blamed lead to inevitable (and externally inexplicable it would seem) implosion.
+Any time I made the mistake of speaking openly about my discomfort navigating bias via social dynamics or new arrivals ruining stable working relationships I was immediately entrenched in defense of my own behavior instead of unlocking access to much needed counsel and support.
+Emotional flashbacks lock me into trauma responses after cascades of being cornered and blamed lead to inevitable implosion.
+This yet to be acknowledged torture was almost exclusively because an overpaid and disconnected executive was bored by our misunderstood pace of progress and decided adding headcount would solve whatever problem there remained for his people to work out on their own.
+You know ... as a personal or career growth exercise, right?

 It has been messy work.
-Imagine trying to overcome these hurdles over and over for decades without knowing anything about even the most basic essentials for autistic success, simply because I had no way to know without external advocacy or surviving enough failure to learn things the hard way....
+Imagine trying to overcome these hurdles time and again for decades without knowing anything about even the most basic essentials for autistic success....
+Simply because I had no way to know without external advocacy or surviving enough failure to learn things the hard way!

 The first time I came out to an employer as autistic the immediate reaction was a sharp intake of breath and expression of remorse.
 I now know better than to